 Collect Page Numbers

 PowerGREP deals with plain text files.
-Plain text files consist of unformatted text, so there's no real concept of a page.
-Still, plain text files can contain page breaks represented by ASCII character 12 decimal.
-Some text editors, such as EditPad Pro and PowerGREP's built-in editor, allow page breaks to be inserted by pressing Ctrl+Enter and show them as horizontal lines.
+Plain text files consist of unformatted text, so there’s no real concept of a page.
+Still, plain text files can contain page breaks represented by ASCII character 12 decimal, also known as the form feed control character.
+Some text editors, such as EditPad Pro and PowerGREP’s built-in editor, allow page breaks to be inserted by pressing Ctrl+Enter and show them as horizontal lines.

-PowerGREP's built-in decoder that converts PDF files into plain text (so PowerGREP can search through them) also inserts page breaks that match the page transitions in the original PDF.
+PowerGREP’s built-in decoders that convert PDF files and XPS files into plain text (so PowerGREP can search through them) also insert page breaks that match the page transitions in the original PDF and XPS files.
 You can make PowerGREP search for these page breaks to determine the page numbers.
-In this example we'll do this to get search results that indicate on which page each search match was found.
-We'll use the "file sectioning" feature to split the file into one section per page.
-The main search then processed the PDF one page at a time, with the section number being the page number.
+In this example we’ll do this to get search results that indicate on which page each search match was found.
+We’ll use the “file sectioning” feature to split the file into one section per page.
+The main search then processes the PDF or XPS one page at a time, with the section number being the page number.

 - Select the PDF files you want to search through in the File Selector.